 You could argue that the only reason I have the money to travel is because I still live at home and my living expenses are low, which is fair.
 But, I made that choice.
 Of course I’d prefer to move out and get my own place, and I can afford to, but I’d rather stay at home and save up more money to travel.

 I also chose to stay at home for university rather than move out into student accommodation, I chose not to get my drivers license, and I chose to live a quiet life at home, never going out, never buying nice things, and never eating out.
 They’re all sacrifices I make to be able to afford my travelling!

-So yeah, I pay for my own trips.
-Although there are some exceptions to this, where family and friends will help out with accommodation, food, and transport when I visit them.
+I pay for my own trips, although there are some exceptions to this, where family and friends will help out with accommodation, food, and transport when I visit them.

 I’m sure a lot of people are curious about this, so I’ll try to clear it up!

 Firstly, I live in Scotland, so I have no tuition costs.
-My university is within walking distance, so I have no transport costs (I also don’t drive).
+My university is within walking distance, so I have no transport costs.
 I live at home, so I have low living costs.
 I don’t go out much, and I am single, so I have low existing costs.
 I also don’t drink on a regular basis, smoke, or do any of that stuff.